100 Notable alumni of

 -

-Toney Bernard Douglas is an American professional basketball player for FC Porto of the Liga Portuguesa de Basquetebol.
-He played college basketball for Auburn for one year, eventually becoming frustrated with his role on the team as a shooting guard.
-He subsequently transferred to Florida State University for the remainder of his collegiate career, where he switched to the point guard position.
+Toney Bernard Douglas is an American professional basketball player for Hapoel Galil Elyon of the Israeli Basketball Premier League.
+He played college basketball for the Auburn Tigers for one year, eventually becoming frustrated with his role on the team as a shooting guard.
+He subsequently transferred to the Florida State Seminoles for the remainder of his collegiate career, switching to the point guard position.
 Emerging as a defensive force in his junior season, Douglas set school and conference records for steals.
-He stepped up as a team leader in his final season, breaking personal records in several statistical categories and helped lead the Seminoles to their first NCAA Tournament in 11 years.
+He stepped up as a team leader in his final season, breaking personal records in several statistical categories and helped lead the Seminoles to their first NCAA tournament in 11 years.

 -